 Heart failure (HF) occurs when the heart fails to pump enough blood.
-Heart failure is caused by diseases or conditions that damage or overwork the heart muscle.
-These can include uncontrolled coronary artery disease, high blood pressure, diseases of the heart valves, diseases of heart muscle, arrhythmias (abnormal heart beats) and diabetes.
+As mentioned previously heart failure is caused by diseases or conditions that damage or overwork the heart muscle.
+These can include uncontrolled coronary artery disease, high blood pressure, diseases of the heart valves, diseases of heart muscle, arrhythmias (abnormal heart beats), and diabetes.